 Only after clearing the next levels of selection process comprising of Group Discussion (GD) and Personal Interview (PI), candidates will be allotted seats in the designated institution.

 Candidates must most importantly remember that the eligibility criteria my change depending upon the reservation and specifications marked by the institution.

 Strategy Consultants: A strategy consultant is the one who is responsible for the growth strategies of an organization.
 Their job is to advise the organisations regarding the high-level decisions, by making use of their in-depth knowledge for best results.
-They often work on project basis and plan work according to their assigned project.
+They often work on a project basis and plan work according to their assigned project.

-Human Resource Consultants: They analyse the company’s HR programs and focus on disseminating advice and suggestions pertaining to the Human Resource Management.
+Human Resource Consultants: They analyse the company’s HR programs and focus on disseminating advice and suggestions pertaining to Human Resource Management.

 Entrepreneurs: They start and manage their own business and take responsibility for all risks and opportunities.
-An entrepreneur is fully responsible for planning the business strategies, acquiring resources and deciding on the budget.
+An entrepreneur is fully responsible for planning the business strategies, acquiring resources, and deciding on the budget.
 In order to be a successful entrepreneur, you need to be a good planner, build strong relations with customers and know sales and marketing.